-This New Instagram & Facebook Update Will Tell How Much Time You're Really Spending On Social Media
+This New Update Will Tell How Much Time You're *Really* Spending On Facebook & Instagram

 It’s a fair bet that nobody tries to spend too much time on social media.
 It’s just the nature of the system that there is always more content to scroll through, more cute animal videos to watch, and so on and so forth.
 But new updates from Facebook and Instagram are going to tell you how much time you’re spending on social media.
 It’s time to face the truth and I don't think anyone is going to like what they see.